Big E (wrestler): The New Day (2014–2020)

 On July 19 at the 2016 WWE draft, Big E, along with his fellow New Day teammates, was drafted to the Raw brand.
 Three days later, on July 22, The New Day became the longest-reigning WWE Tag Team Champions, breaking the record of 331 days previously set by Paul London and Brian Kendrick.
 After SmackDown established the WWE SmackDown Tag Team Championships due to the brand split, the titles held by the New Day were renamed the WWE Raw Tag Team Championships.
 On the August 1 episode of Raw, Big E suffered a storyline contusion to the groin area after an attack by Luke Gallows and Karl Anderson.
-At SummerSlam, Big E returned from injury by attacking Gallows and Anderson during their match against Kingston and Woods, resulting in Gallows and Anderson winning by disqualification.
-At Clash of Champions, The New Day retained the titles against Gallows and Anderson.
-At Hell in a Cell, The New Day lost to the team of Cesaro and Sheamus by disqualification but retained the titles.
-On the October 31 episode of Raw, The New Day revealed that they were made captain of Team Raw for the 10–on–10 Survivor Series Tag Team Elimination match at Survivor Series on November 20, 2016, which Team Raw won after defeating Team SmackDown.
-The New Day had two successful title defenses in November on the November 21 and 28 editions of Raw against Cesaro and Sheamus and Gallows and Anderson, respectively.
-On the December 12 episode of Raw, The New Day retained the titles two triple threat tag team matches, first involving Gallows and Anderson and Cesaro and Sheamus and the second involving Chris Jericho and Kevin Owens and the team of Roman Reigns and Seth Rollins.
-At Roadblock: End of the Line, The New Day lost the Raw Tag Team Championship to Cesaro and Sheamus, ending their record-breaking championship reign at 483 days.
-All members were in the Royal Rumble match but were eliminated by Sheamus and Cesaro.
+At SummerSlam on August 21, Big E returned from injury by attacking Gallows and Anderson during their match against Kingston and Woods, resulting in Gallows and Anderson winning by disqualification.
+At Clash of Champions on September 25, The New Day retained the titles against Gallows and Anderson.
+On October 30, at Hell in a Cell, The New Day lost to the team of Cesaro and Sheamus by disqualification but retained the titles.
+The next night on Raw, The New Day revealed that they were made captain of Team Raw for the 10–on–10 Survivor Series Tag Team Elimination match at Survivor Series on November 20, 2016, which Team Raw won after defeating Team SmackDown.
+The New Day had two successful title defenses on the November 21 and 28 editions of Raw against Cesaro and Sheamus and Gallows and Anderson, respectively.
+On the December 12 episode of Raw, The New Day retained the titles in two triple threat tag team matches, first involving Gallows and Anderson and Cesaro and Sheamus and the second involving Chris Jericho and Kevin Owens and the team of Roman Reigns and Seth Rollins.
+At Roadblock: End of the Line on December 18, The New Day lost the Raw Tag Team Championship to Cesaro and Sheamus, ending their record-breaking championship reign at 483 days.
+On January 29, all members were in the Royal Rumble match but were eliminated by Sheamus and Cesaro.
 On February 20, 2017, they were announced as the hosts of WrestleMania 33.

 On April 11, 2017, Big E and The New Day were moved to the SmackDown brand as part of the Superstar Shake-up.
-The New Day debuted on "Talking Smack", the post-show for SmackDown Live on May 23, however, they did not wrestle or make an appearance on SmackDown Live itself.

-At Battleground, Kingston and Woods, representing The New Day, defeated The Usos to win the SmackDown Tag Team Championships for the first time.
+At Battleground on July 23, Kingston and Woods, representing The New Day, defeated The Usos to win the SmackDown Tag Team Championships for the first time.
 Though Big E did not wrestle himself, due to The New Day defending the titles under the Freebird Rule, Big E is also recognized as a champion.
-The New Day lost the tag titles back to The Usos at SummerSlam.
+The New Day lost the tag titles back to The Usos at SummerSlam on August 20.
 The Usos held the titles for about a month before The New Day won them back on SmackDown Live that September.
-At Hell in a Cell, Big E and Woods took on The Usos in the namesake match but lost the championships.
+At Hell in a Cell on October 8, Big E and Woods took on The Usos in the namesake match but lost the championships.
 On the October 23 edition of Raw, The New Day along with other talents of SmackDown ambushed the Raw wrestlers.
 They again appeared on the November 6 episode of Raw in the crowd, which led to the distraction of Seth Rollins and Dean Ambrose and costing them the tag titles.
-On the November 14 edition of SmackDown, The Shield led an attack with Raw Superstars and invaded SmackDown similar to the one that led by SmackDown and attacked everyone including New Day.
-At Survivor Series, The New Day lost to The Shield.
-The New Day failed to regain the titles from The Usos at Clash of Champions in a fatal-4-way tag team match also involving the team of Rusev and Aiden English, and Chad Gable and Shelton Benjamin.
-Big E entered the 2018 Royal Rumble match as the ninth entrant but failed to win the match after being eliminated by Jinder Mahal.
+On the November 14 edition of SmackDown, The Shield led an attack with Raw Superstars and invaded SmackDown similar to the one led by SmackDown and attacked everyone including New Day.
+At Survivor Series on November 19, The New Day lost to The Shield.
+The New Day failed to regain the titles from The Usos at Clash of Champions on December 17 in a fatal four-way tag team match also involving the team of Rusev and Aiden English, and Chad Gable and Shelton Benjamin.
+On January 28, Big E entered the 2018 Royal Rumble match as the ninth entrant but failed to win the match after being eliminated by Jinder Mahal.